ddev/ddev.com/src/pages/blog/web-development-best-practices-every-time.md

 3. Set up your project for the first time.
    1. Check out your existing site to a local directory.
 You can follow the examples for the CMS you’re working with in the [Quickstart Guides](https://ddev.readthedocs.io/en/latest/users/cli-usage/#quickstart-guides).
    2. Set up a project for the first time with `ddev config`.
 With this one-time configuration step you add the project name, docroot, and project type.
-   3. If you’re already running a webserver on port 80, you’ll get an error message.
+   3. If you’re already running a web server on port 80, you’ll get an error message.
 Follow steps to [resolve the port conflict](https://ddev.readthedocs.io/en/latest/users/troubleshooting/#webserver-ports-are-already-occupied-by-another-webserver).

 ## Using DDEV-Local everyday